© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Cairn 250m SW of Banc Llyn-Mawr is a scheduled monument protected by Cadw under reference GM384.
 View the official record →

-Cairn 250m SW of Banc Llyn-Mawr is a round cairn of prehistoric date located in Glamorgan, Wales, and is recorded in the Cadw Schedule of Ancient Monuments as GM384.
+Cairn 250m SW of Banc Llyn-Mawr is a round cairn of prehistoric date located in Glamorgan, Wales, and designated as a Scheduled Ancient Monument under the reference GM384.
 It is designated a Scheduled Ancient Monument by Cadw under reference GM384.

 Cairn 250m SW of Banc Llyn-Mawr dates from the prehistoric period, and is classified as a round cairn.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Cairn 250m SW of Banc Llyn-Mawr is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is GM384.